LVNAuth Tutorials - Trace Tool

 In the example screenshot, I only made it up to the letter 'I', but yours should go all the way to the letter 'Z' and also include punctuation characters, such as a comma, period, exclamation mark, question mark, etc.

-In my example, the dimensions are 16x26 pixels.
+In my example, the dimensions are 17x28 pixels.
 You will need these dimensions because LVNAuth will ask.
 When you click on 'Save Image As...' to save the font sprite sheet, it's a good idea to include the dimensions in the file name.
-For example: 'font_sprite_sheet_16x26.png'
+For example: 'font_sprite_sheet_17x28.png'

 You can optionally save the rectangle traces, so that you can re-open your Trace Tool project later on if needed.
-From the 'Trace' tab (the first tab), click on 'Save Trace As...'.
-This will allow you to save your rectangle traces and you can load your traces later on by clicking the button, 'Load Trace'.
+Click on 'Save Trace As...'.
+This will allow you to save your rectangle traces.
+Traces can be loaded back by clicking the button, 'Load Trace'.

 Now that you have a font sprite sheet png file generated, we can load it into LVNAuth.
 Open LVNAuth and in the Font Sprites tab, click 'Add Image...'